St Hilda's College Boat Club

 A myriad successes have been achieved over the decades, with the club moving up quickly in both Torpids and Summer Eights to secure top positions in the senior divisions, as well as being the training ground for many University 'Blues' rowers and Olympic athletes.

-The Boat Club has now been host to both male and female rowers for the last three years, and its successes have only continued in both arenas.
-The club is by far the largest club within college, with no less than 40 active members at any one time.
+The Boat Club has now been host to both male and female rowers for the last ten years, and its successes have only continued in both arenas.
+The club is by far the largest club within college, with no fewer than 40 active members at any one time.

 Please note We are currently seeking more sponsors If that might be you, or someone you know, please get in touch